Whole-Surface Support of at Least One Flat Surface and the Bearing Bore

 Edge Rounding / Radii

-Oversized radii in the connecting parts prevent the bearing from being correctly tightened on the shaft or prevent the bearing from lying flat in the housing.
+Oversized radii in the connecting parts prevent the bearing from being correctly tightened on the shaft, or prevent the bearing from lying flat in the housing.
 The result is deformation of the bearing.

 Perpendicularity / Cylindrical Shape and Roundness of the Shaft